Specialist Lease Enfranchisement Solicitors

 At the earliest stages of planning, it is a good idea to issue a formal invitation to all of the leaseholders telling them about the proposed freehold purchase and asking them to get involved.

-There is no legal requirement to issue this invitation, but it is a good way of starting enfranchisement and enables you to contact all of the leaseholders quickly.
+There is no legal requirement to issue this invitation, but it is a good way of starting the process of buying your freehold and enables you to contact all of the leaseholders quickly.
 It also keeps things on a formal footing, which may alleviate some leaseholder’s worries about the legal and financial aspects of the process.

 What Should the Invitation Include?